Sinehlombe/Week2--Graphics-to-Forms/README.md

 -PNG
   -PNG is a newer format that works well when you need transparency in a photograph.
 It sometimes outperforms both GIF and JPG in compressing certain types of images.

+Responsive images
+  -when resizing images, the size can be ideal for phone devices.
+When you load it on a pc, the picture can com across as a blurry picture .
+Responsive images come to this aid.
+    -HTML allows us to deliver different image files to screens of different sizes.
+We can create multiple image files and include them as options in our HTML code.
+Then, the browser, in collaboration with the operating system, takes into account the device's hardware capabilities and network speed to decide which image to download.
+    -create multiple copies of an image with different resolutions and inform the browser about these options.
+Then, the device can choose which image to use based on factors like screen density, network connection, and user settings.
+Even if someone has a high-resolution screen, the browser might opt to download a lower-resolution image.

 HTML Content Identification
   -HTML Language Support
      - tools to indicate the language of your content.